Unit 1. Letters and sounds

-- r is a trilled (rolled) r pronounced with the tip of your tongue against the teeth-ridge as in Scottish, or as a double r in Spanish, Portuguese or Italian.
+- r is a trilled (rolled) r pronounced with the tip of your tongue against the teeth-ridge as in Scottish, or like a double r in Spanish, Portuguese or Italian.

 - Be careful to pronounce n as a single nasal; it is not a combination of n+g.